changeworld/azure-docs.pl-pl/articles/machine-learning/service/tutorial-auto-train-models.md

     0.8564613239394718

-Na podstawie dwóch metryk dokładności przewidywania zobaczysz, że model jest dość dobry przy przewidywaniu opłat za taksówkę z funkcji zestawu danych, zazwyczaj w zakresie od +-$4,00 i około 15% błędu.
+From the two prediction accuracy metrics, you see that the model is fairly good at predicting taxi fares from the data set's features, typically within +- $4.00, and approximately 15% error.

-Tradycyjne maszyny, uczenia modelu procesu opracowywania jest bardzo dużej ilości zasobów i wymaga znaczących domeny wiedzę i czas redukuje inwestycje wymagane do uruchomienia i porównać wyniki z wielu modeli.
+Tradycyjny proces opracowywania modelu uczenia maszynowego intensywnie korzysta z zasobów.
+Wymaga dużej wiedzy o danej dziedzinie oraz czasu, który trzeba poświęcić na uruchamianie kilkudziesięciu modeli i porównywanie ich wyników.
 Użycie automatycznego uczenia maszynowego jest doskonałym sposobem na szybkie przetestowanie wielu różnych modeli w danym scenariuszu.

 ## <a name="clean-up-resources"></a>Oczyszczanie zasobów

-Nie wykonuj tej sekcji, jeśli planujesz Uruchamianie innych samouczków Azure Machine Learning.
+Do not complete this section if you plan on running other Azure Machine Learning tutorials.

-### <a name="stop-the-notebook-vm"></a>Zatrzymaj maszynę wirtualną notesu
+### <a name="stop-the-notebook-vm"></a>Stop the Notebook VM

 [!INCLUDE [aml-stop-server](../../../includes/aml-stop-server.md)]

-### <a name="delete-everything"></a>Usuń wszystko
+### <a name="delete-everything"></a>Delete everything

-Jeśli nie planujesz korzystać z utworzonych zasobów, usuń je, aby nie nawiązać żadnych opłat.
+If you don't plan to use the resources you created, delete them, so you don't incur any charges.

 1. W witrynie Azure Portal na końcu z lewej strony wybierz pozycję **Grupy zasobów**.
 1. Wybierz utworzoną grupę zasobów z listy.